• Post a Project

 This is your opportunity.
 If you shift focus now, you won't just maintain your position; you'll gain ground while your competitors fall behind without noticing.

-For the most part, Google algo changes are rolled out slowly over a 2-4 week period.
+For the most part, Google algorithm changes are rolled out slowly over a 2-4 week period.
 Over the last 2-3 years, however, these updates have become much more robust and roll out much faster.
-LLM agents, on the other hand, have evolved rapidly over the course of just the last two months and will continue to evolve.
+LLM agents, on the other hand, have evolved rapidly over the last two months and will continue to evolve.

 Agents are already crawling your content.
 AI systems are influencing visibility.
 The shift is live here and will continue to evolve very quickly.

-If your site isn't built for agentic use, it won't be effective for agentic users, and the adoption of LLM usage is growing rapidly.
+If your site isn't built for agentic use, it won't be effective for agentic users, and adoption of LLMs is growing rapidly.
 And when I say, rapidly, it’s probably the understatement of the century.
 Take a look at this data:

 • Workplace adoption doubled between 2022 and 2024.
 58% of employees say they use AI at work; one in three use it weekly or daily, according to marketwatch.com.